 The wires attaching the devices to the heart are permanent.
 But in some cases, the leads may need to be removed.
-This might be for infection.
+This might be for infection or if the tissue is penetrated.
 This can be very high risk.

 Make sure your child follows all instructions about eating, drinking, and taking medicines before the device insertion.
 If your child becomes sick before the procedure, call the provider's office.